codingWithSharon/digispark_workshop/README.md

 Step 3 Finish IDE setup
 Now back to TOOLS and set Board to Digispark(Default- 16.5mhz) and set the Programmer to Micronucleas.

+### Setup driver with Zadig

+Step 1 Open de Zadig tool

+Step 2 Plug the Digispark in to the USB-port of your machine

+Step 3 In Zadig go to OPTIONS and select LIST ALL DEVICES then from the dropdown select UNKNOWN DEVICE

+Step 4 Now select the driver libusb-win32 or libusbk

+Step 5 Click INSTALL THE DRIVER